 The VAAI NAS uses a set of storage primitives to offload storage operations from the host to the array.
 The following list shows the supported NAS operations:

-- Full File Clone.
 Supports an ability of NAS device to clone virtual disk files.
 This operation is similar to the VMFS block cloning, except that NAS devices clone entire files instead of file segments.
+Tasks that benefit from the full file clone operation include VM cloning, Storage vMotion, and deployment of VMs from templates.

 Typically, when you create a virtual disk on an NFS datastore, the NAS server determines the allocation policy.
 The default allocation policy on most NAS servers is thin and does not guarantee backing storage to the file.
 However, the reserve space operation can instruct the NAS device to use vendor-specific mechanisms to reserve space for a virtual disk.
-As a result, you can create thick virtual disks on the NFS datastore.
+As a result, you can create thick virtual disks on the NFS datastore if the backing NAS server supports the reserve space operation.

 With NAS storage devices, the hardware acceleration integration is implemented through vendor-specific NAS plug-ins.
-These plug-ins are typically created by vendors and are distributed as VIB packages through a website.
+These plug-ins are typically created by vendors and are distributed as vendor packages.
 No claim rules are required for the NAS plug-ins to function.

-Several tools for installing and upgrading VIB packages are available.
+Several tools for installing and updating NAS plug-ins are available.
 They include the esxcli commands and vSphere Lifecycle Manager.
 For more information, see the VMware ESXi Upgrade and Managing Host and Cluster Lifecycle documentation.
+For installation and update recommendations, see the Knowledge Base article.